 How popular is the baby name Sanford in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, check out all the blog posts that mention the name Sanford.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Sanford.

 “Everly” is hot…”Beverly” is not.
 It’s a one-letter difference between fashionable and fusty.